flyteorg/flytesnacks/cookbook/docs/index.rst

   #.
 Run a flyte sandbox cluster,
   #.
 Run a flyte workflow on a cluster.

-  .. rubric:: 🎉 Congratulations, let's explore flyte features through examples below 🎉
+  .. rubric:: 🎉 Congratulations, let's explore flyte features through :ref:`Examples` 🎉

 ..
 TODO: add control plane section to the panels